 Now, with all the increased exposure your job listings are going to see on Google, the next step is to simply put your recruiter hat back on.
 With all the new applicants you’re going to get you’re going to need it!

 About the Author:

 Max Pond is the SEO Manager here at HireVue.
-With five years of SEO experience, Max has worked with businesses from yoga clothing retail to Big Data SaaS to increase their organic search presence and improve the effectiveness of their sales funnel.
+With six years of SEO experience, Max has worked with businesses from yoga clothing retail to Big Data SaaS to increase their organic search presence and improve the effectiveness of their sales funnel.
 Now, Max facilitates organic success for HireVue through optimization practices unique to needs of the industry's digital landscape.
 Connect with him on LinkedIn.